Gorilla Tag Custom Maps: How to Install and Play

 • modding your Gorilla Tag game to accept custom maps

-• installing the mod launcher to quickly browse and install maps
+• installing the mod launcher to browse and install maps quickly

 If this sounds difficult, don’t worry.
-Use the step by step instructions below to get up and running.
+Use the step-by-step instructions below to get up and running.

 Requirements

-In order to download and install custom maps for your Gorilla Tag game, you need two things:
+To download and install custom maps for your Gorilla Tag game, you need two things:

 • A Windows PC (Mac is unfortunately not supported right now)